joelaul/joelaul.dev/content/projects.md

 -

-I'm not a full-time goth e-girl yet (working on it!), but [your support](https://paypal.me/joelaul) will get me there faster.
+I'm not a full-time goth e-girl yet, but [your support](https://paypal.me/joelaul) will get me there faster.